 When master nodes crash or pause, YugaByte DB can exhibit a serializability violation called G2-item (item anti-dependency cycle) in append tests.
 We have observed dozens of these anomalies, and we present examples here with minor changes for readability.2

-Consider three transactions over a set of lists, each identified by a key like x or y.
+Consider transactions over a set of lists, each identified by a key like x or y.
 A transaction is a sequence of randomly mixed read and append operations.
 We write

 [r x [5 6]] to indicate a read of x returning the list

 [a x 7] represents appending the number 7 to the end of x’s list.
 The initial value of every list is

 n to a